On top of Haleakala

 Yikes!
-The road was scarier tham I remembered!
-Sharp curves, a tiny little guardrail, than a drop of thousands of feet to the valley floor below.
-I coped the way I always do with scary drives - I stuck the camera out the window and closed my eyes.
+The road was scarier tham I remembered.
+Sharp curves, a tiny little guardrail, then a drop of thousands of feet to the valley floor below.
+I coped the way I always do with scary drives - I held the camera out the window and closed my eyes.

 Of course, I also had to give Ken driving directions - “Not so close to the edge!”
 “Slow down!” and “Watch the Road!”
 God knows what he’d do without me.

 I found out soon enough.
 As soon as we got to the summit, I jumped out of the car and starting dancing around, snapping pictures.
 Ken slowly opened the driver’s door and leaned on the hood.
 “Altitude,” he said.